stefandee/gametoolkit/README.md

 In parts, the code is still C++98.
 Gradual upgrading to latest standard and std library would be nice to have.

 ## Contributors
-Stefan "Karg" Dicu
-Tudor Garba
-Mikael "tamlin" Nordell
+Stefan "Karg" Dicu, Tudor "grab" Garba, Mikael "tamlin" Nordell

 ## License